MicrosoftDocs/microsoft-salescopilot-docs/articles/use-sales-chat.md

 > [!NOTE]
 > - You must install the Sales app to see the Sales agent in Microsoft 365 Copilot Chat.
 > - You must be signed in to your CRM system from the Sales app in either Outlook or Teams to use Sales agent in Microsoft 365 Copilot Chat.
+> - Sales agent is also accessible in Microsoft 365 Copilot Chat within Outlook, Word, PowerPoint, Excel, and Dynamics 365.
+However, only conversational chat capabilities are available in these embedded experiences.
+Meeting preparation features are not accessible in these locations.

 ## Get a summary of an account